vlsienthusiast00x/vsdpro/README.md

 -----
 - **Designed for Low-Power Applications**- Multiple power domains and low-power standby modes ensure the board is ready for energy-efficient projects.

+# Real purpose of this repository

+This repository is a documentation of the VSDSquadronPRO internship conducted by Vlsi System Design.
+For more details please visit (here)[https://www.vlsisystemdesign.com/vsdsquadronpro/]